macroxue/2048-ai/README.md

 The same idea is extended to have two moving rows and one moving column so building the next 512 tile can be from lookups as well.
 This greatly improves the strength and the speed of the AI, at the cost of more memory and more time in computing the lookup tables.
-Right now, the AI uses 4.3GB of memory to compute the tables and 3.2GB after that.

 ### Analysis